davidwych/davidwych.github.io/blog/_posts/2022-05-29-intro-cryst-1.md

 This, my friends, is magic.

 Elastic scattering converts plane waves to spherical waves.
-The interference of the scattered waves performs a mathematical operation.
+The interference of these scattered waves performs a mathematical operation.

 How cool is that?